 June 23, 2016

 FY 17 Creative Placemaking Grants Received Across TN

-Thirteen diverse applicants that include nonprofit organizations, cities and local governments have been awarded FY 2017 Creative Placemaking grants by the Tennessee Arts Commission.
+The Tennessee Arts Commission has awarded thirteen diverse applicants that include nonprofit organizations, cities and local governments FY 2017 Creative Placemaking grants.
 In Creative Placemaking, partners from public, private, nonprofit and community sectors strategically shape the physical and social character of their neighborhood, town, city or region around arts and cultural activities or assets.

 The Creative Placemaking grants competition was designed to help build stronger communities through the arts to enhance the distinctive character of local Tennessee places for positive economic and community outcomes.
 The thirteen awards totaled $75,000 for a wide variety of projects taking place in FY2016-2017.

 These investments support local efforts to enhance quality of life, increase economic and creative activity, and help create and expand a distinct sense of place through the arts.